IKIM-Essen/ClusterDocs/docs/reference/authentication-lifecycle.md

 Signing into one RCC website does not add you to a project or grant administrator rights.

+### Use the operating system's credential manager

+For RCC web passwords, passkeys, and appropriate recovery material, use the credential/password-manager facilities already provided by the supported Windows or macOS environment, or another institutionally approved password manager.
+On macOS this includes the system Passwords/Keychain facilities; on Windows use the supported built-in password/passkey and Windows Hello/browser facilities where the RCC sign-in flow offers them.

+Do not write RCC passwords, recovery codes, or web credentials into source files, notes stored with project data, shell scripts, Git repositories, or chat.
+This recommendation is about **web/account credentials**.
+It is not a reason to add a passphrase to the RCC SSH private key.

 ## 3. Sign-in passkeys belong to the RCC sign-in service

 A passkey or hardware security key registered for **SSO sign-in** is intended to